akaptano/stellcoilbench/docs/index.md

 ## Updating the Leaderboard

 The leaderboard is automatically updated by CI when submissions are pushed to the `main` branch.
+CI only runs case files that don't have successful submissions yet.

 To update locally after adding submissions, run: